-From echinacea to chicken soup, learn which popular cold and flu remedies really work — and which are a waste of money.
+From echinacea to chicken soup, learn which popular home remedies for cold and flu season really work — and which are a waste of money.

 Cold and flu symptoms can make you miserable.
 When your nose is clogged, your throat’s raw, and your whole body aches, you want relief — and fast.
-If you’re looking for an alternative to traditional over-the-counter medicines, you might consider one of several natural remedies that have been touted for cold and flu relief.
+If you’re looking for an alternative to traditional over-the-counter medicines, you might consider one of several home remedies for cold and flu season that have been touted for their abilities to give relief.
 But natural doesn’t always mean effective — or safe.
 Some alternative therapies just don’t work, and a few can cause side effects.

-Here’s a look at what science has to say about eight of the most popular natural cold and flu remedies.
+Here’s a look at what science has to say about eight of the most popular home remedies for colds and the flu.

 Astragalus has been a staple in Chinese medicine for thousands of years, but it’s only caught on in the U.S. within the last few decades.
 One of its folk uses is as a cold remedy, and some evidence suggests it can help with immune function, but the research so far is too limited to draw any real conclusions.
 Anyone using this herbal supplement should do so with caution.
 Astragalus can interact with immune-suppressing medicine used to prevent organ rejection, and it could affect blood sugar and blood pressure levels.